svetasmirnova/mysqlcookbook/cmdline.md

 program is JavaDemo.java.
 Compile the program using *javac*:

 *$ javac JavaDemo.java*

-If you prefer a different Java compiler, just substitute its name.
-For example, if you’d rather use Jikes, compile the file like this instead:

-*$ jikes JavaDemo.java*

 The Java compiler generates compiled byte code to produce a class file named *JavaDemo.class*.
 Use the *java* program to run the class file (specified without the *.class* extension):